Fonterra, Danone in talks to resolve dairy recall dispute

-WELLINGTON New Zealand's Fonterra (FSF.NZ), the world's biggest dairy exporter, said it is in talks to resolve a dispute with Danone (DANO.PA) over a contamination scare involving a Fonterra ingredient used by the French food manufacturer.
+WELLINGTON Oct 2 New Zealand's Fonterra , the world's biggest dairy exporter, said it is in talks to resolve a dispute with Danone over a contamination scare involving a Fonterra ingredient used by the French food manufacturer.

 The discussions follow a food safety scare in August, when Fonterra said it found a potentially fatal bacteria in one of its products, triggering recalls of infant milk formula and sports drinks in nine countries including China.